 c) Outside Activities.
 Students and new grads with little related work experience may use the education section as the centerpiece of their resumes by showcasing their academic achievements, extracurricular activities, special projects and related courses.

 If you don't have a degree, but have completed ongoing training in your field, you should list your related courses, seminars, conferences and training in the education section.
 Consider creating a separate section of your development highlights:

 Professional Development Highlights:

 Launch in a Global Marketplace

-Your resume must include a well-defined objective to indicate the position you seek within an organization.
-Most hiring managers are too overworked to read through the details of every resume they receive trying to flesh this out.
+Your resume must include a well-defined objective to indicate the position you are seeking within an organization.
+Most hiring managers are too overworked to read through the details of every resume they receive to try to flesh this out.
 Your objective should be broad enough to encompass your range of talents, yet specific enough to describe your fit with the employer's openings.
 A well-constructed objective statement includes two basic elements: job level and functional area.